 People in these families might have had their surname spelled several ways during their lifetimes, by their own telling or that of others.
 The names Riddick and Reddick were sometimes mistakenly interchanged in North Carolina, while in Arkansas it was either Reddick or Ruddick.
 Sometimes the letter "K" at the end was missing.
 Many of these folks could not read or write, preciseness in spelling was less important than it is now, and further spelling inconsistencies in the U. S. census and army documents complicate these matters.
-A good example is Stephen, John A. Rudick's actual father, who I have seen called Stephen Riddick, Reddick and Ruddick, all in print within a short time frame.
+A good example is Stephen, John A. Rudick's actual father, who I have seen called Stephen Riddick, Reddick, and Ruddick, all in print within a short time frame.

-Some people are analyzing DNA to sort it all out, and genetic lines are being studied back into Ireland and Scotland.
-This is fascinating in it's own way, but it's not where I'm looking.
-My goal is simply to find out who the recent ancestors of John Andrew Rudick were and to learn more about all of their lives.
+Some people were analyzing DNA to sort it all out, and genetic lines were being studied back into Ireland and Scotland.
+This was fascinating in its own way, but my goal was only to find out who the recent ancestors of John Andrew Rudick were and to learn more about their lives.